Availity/sdk-js/packages/api-core/src/resources/README.md

 * [AvLogMessage](#AvLogMessage)

 ## Intro
-To see the details for configuring the resources see [AvApi](../README.md)
+To see the details for configuring the resources see [AvApi](../README.md).

-All are created with the same parameters as `AvApi` unless otherwise specified.

 ### AvUser